 Collating and scoring interim priorities

 However, there have been cases of such disparity between the patient/carer priorities and those of the clinicians that the combined scoring has led to questions that are important to one group being left out of the shortlist for the workshop.
-In this situation the Steering Group should consider whether or not an alternative working should be applied.
-For example, the Adult Social Work PSP created a shortlist for the workshop based on including the separate Top 10s for each of its three stakeholder groups which, taking into account the overlaps, led to 21 questions being taken to the final workshop.
+In this situation the Steering Group should consider whether an alternative working should be applied.
+For example, the Adult Social Work PSP created a shortlist for the workshop based on including the separate Top 10s for each of its three stakeholder groups which, taking into account the overlaps, led to 21 questions being taken to the priority setting workshop.

 |PSP||No. of questions at workshop|